-In December of 1984, a deadly cloud of methyl isocyanate tragically killed thousands of people in Bhopal, India.
-In August of 1985, a serious accidental chemical release occurred in Institute, West Virginia.
-These events raised concerns about lack of planning and preparation in response to chemical accidents.
+In December of 1984, a deadly cloud of methyl isocyanate was accidentally released from a pesticide manufacturer in Bhopal, India.
+Tragically, thousands of people were killed and many thousands more were seriously injured.
+In August 1985, there was another accidental release at a facility in Institute, West Virginia.
+These events raised public concerns about lack of planning and preparation for responding to chemical accidents.
 It also led to public demand for information about toxic chemicals released "beyond the fence line" of a facility, that could endanger surrounding communities.

-In addition to being a member of the Washington SERC, the Washington State Department of Ecology (Ecology) is mandated to develop and implement the state EPCRA Program.
+Every state has a SERC or an equivalent entity that carries out these duties.
+In Washington, the Military Department (Exit Ecology), State Patrol (Exit Ecology), and Department of Ecology share the core implementation of EPCRA.
+As required under Chapter 118-40 WAC (Exit Ecology), Ecology coordinates the development, implementation, and maintenance of a state EPCRA program.
 Ecology receives reports, manages data, and distributes information on storage and releases of toxic chemicals under these regulations on behalf of the SERC.
 Ecology staff also track facility compliance and provide technical and regulatory guidance to businesses, local emergency planning committees, tribal nations, and the public.

 This report summarizes information about chemicals stored on site or released into the air, land, and water by some Washington State businesses.
 It focuses on the two annual EPCRA reporting requirements:

 Some of the terms used on this site are defined here.

 Copyright © Washington State Department of Ecology|

 Privacy Notice | Site Info | Accessibility | Contact the web team |